Burebista: Development of Burebista's polity

-This alliance was probably a weakly centralized state, with a military organization similar to the one of the Hellenistic kingdoms.
+This alliance was probably a weakly centralized state, with a military organization similar to that of the Hellenistic kingdoms.
 The exact degree of centralization is a matter of debate, with archaeologists such as Kris Lockyear denying the existence of a state, saying the archaeological evidence shows regional diversity and only a few region-wide trends.
 Others, such as historian Alexandru Diaconescu, dispute this and conclude that there was a centralized political structure.

-In the Orăştie Mountains, Burebista built a system of stone fortifications on high ground; the most important of such hill forts are located today in the villages of Costeşti, Blidaru, Piatra Roşie, and Băniţa.
+In the Orăștie Mountains, Burebista built a system of stone fortifications on high ground; the most important of such hill forts are located today in the villages of Costești, Blidaru, Piatra Roșie, and Bănița.
 These citadels, which exhibited Greek military architecture, coupled with the presence of Burebista and his armed forces, served to secure the Dacian people internally.

 Conquests and external policy

 Neighbouring tribes

 From around 61 BC Burebista began to lead a series of campaigns of conquest against neighbouring tribes and clans.
 In 60/59 BC he defeated and conquered the Boii, who were led by Critasiros, and the Taurisci tribes dwelling in the Middle Danube, in modern Bohemia and Slovakia.
 The Boii had established a tribal presence in the areas now occupied by eastern Austria and south-western Slovakia and Hungary sometime in 75–50 BC.
 The Boii extended their influence eastward towards modern day Bratislava, Slovakia around 64–63 BC.
 It is these Boii tribes east of the Alps that came into conflict with the Dacians and were heavily defeated in 50–40 BC.
 These conquests were followed by the destruction of the Bastarnae peoples.
 Similarly, Burebista conquered a tribe that Strabo describes as living among the Illyrians and Thracians – most likely the Scordisci – while simultaneously conducting raids throughout Thrace, Roman Macedonia, and Illyria.